 We believe that the next great event in human history will be the return of Jesus Christ for His children.
 This is the blessed hope for all followers of Jesus Christ.
 While this event is a prophetic truth of Scripture, we acknowledge that the point of Christ’s return is not for the believer to passively await this event, but to labor with all of our might in the power of the Spirit to fulfill His will in our lives through righteous living, evangelism and discipleship.
 After the return of Christ, those who accepted God’s gracious gift of salvation will worship God forever in heaven.
 Those who did not will spend an eternity separated from Him in hell.

 We affirm that the doctrines of the Trinity, the deity of Christ, the bodily resurrection, the atoning work of Christ on the cross, and salvation by grace through faith make up the essential, distinctive nature of Christianity.
 In regards to these essential doctrines, there can be no conflicting opinions of those who call themselves true followers of Christ.
 However, we do acknowledge that there are peripheral or non-essential doctrines that are important, but not critical to the follower of Christ as it relates to our salvation.
-Some of these doctrines include the specific functions of women in ministry, the exact timing and nature of the rapture, the extent and use of certain spiritual gifts, and the relationship between election and free-will in salvation, etc. While our church will be diligent to establish positions as it relates to these non-essentials, we will not allow these peripheral doctrines to cause division within the church.
+Some of these topics include the exact timing and nature of the rapture, the extent and use of certain spiritual gifts, and the relationship between election and free-will in salvation.
+While our church will be diligent to establish positions as it relates to these non-essentials, we will not allow these peripheral doctrines to cause division within the church.
 We will accept into our body those who have differing views on the non-essential doctrines, but will not allow those of a different opinion to fracture the church.
 While we celebrate diversity along all lines (racial and theological), we will ultimately pursue the unity of the church.